tpolecat/tpolecat.github.io/_book/04-Selecting.md

 Algeria
 ```

 The difference here is that `process` gives us a `scalaz.stream.Process[ConnectionIO, String]` which emits the results as they arrive from the database.
-If we then `take(5)` from the process, we simply get a process that will shut everything down (and clean everything up) once five elements have been emitted.
-So this is much more efficient than pulling all 239 rows across.
+By applying `take(5)` we instruct the process to shut everything down (and clean everything up) after five elements have been emitted.
+This is much more efficient than pulling all 239 rows and then throwing most of them away.

+Of course a server-side `LIMIT` would be an even better way to do this (for databases that support it), but in cases where you need client-side filtering or other custom postprocessing, `Process` is a very general and elegant tool.

 ### YOLO Mode

-Although this API is already fairly expressive, it's tiresome to keep saying `transact(xa)` and doing `foreach(println)` to see what the results look like.
-So *just for REPL exploration* there is a module of extra syntax provided on `Transactor` that you can import, and it gives you some shortcuts.
+The API we have seen so far is pretty expressive, but it's tiresome to keep saying `transact(xa)` and doing `foreach(println)` to see what the results look like.
+So **just for REPL exploration** there is a module of extra syntax provided on `Transactor` that you can import, and it gives you some shortcuts.

 ```scala
 import xa.yolo._